sksamuel/hoplite/README.md

 val config = ConfigLoader().loadConfigOrThrow<Config>("/application-staging.yaml")
 ```

 If the values in the config file are compatible, then an instance of `Config` will be returned.
 Otherwise an exception will be thrown containing details of the errors.

 ## Config Loader

 As you have seen from the getting started guide, `ConfigLoader` is the entry point to using Hoplite.
+We can create an instance of this loader directly for simple cases, or use the `ConfigLoader.Builder` if we need to customize how the loader works.
-Create an instance of this and then you can load config into your data classes from resources on the classpath, `java.io.File`, `java.nio.Path`, or URLS.
+Then we can load config into data classes from resources on the classpath, `java.io.File`, `java.nio.Path`, or URLS.

-There are two ways to use the config loader.
+There are two ways to retrieve a populated data class from config.
-One is to throw an exception if the config could not be resolved via the `loadConfigOrThrow<T>` function.
+The first is to throw an exception if the config could not be resolved via the `loadConfigOrThrow<T>` function.
-Another is to return an `arrow.data.Validated` via the `loadConfig<T>` function.
+Another is to return a `ConfigResult` via the `loadConfig<T>` function.

 For most cases, when you are resolving config at application startup, the exception based approach is better.
 This is because you typically want any errors in config to abort application bootstrapping, dumping errors to the console.

 ## Beautiful Errors

-When an error does occur, if you choose to throw an exception, the errors will be formatted in a human readable way along with as much location information as possible.
+When an error does occur, if you choose to throw an exception, the errors will be formatted in a human readable way
+along with as much location information as possible.
 No more trying to track down a `NumberFormatException` in a 400 line config file.

 Here is an example of the error formatting for a test file used by the unit tests.